 Throughout the class you will be on a hunt for paper among your collections, both vintage and modern.
 You may look through your past archive of random loose scribbles, doodles, and paint swatches for inspiration.
 STITCH*BOOKERY will not feature painting or drawing, however I will be encouraging you to sort through old practice sketchpads and painting scraps (if you have them) for loose bits to collage onto the pages of your books using your sewing machine. if you don’t draw or paint rest assured any ephemera you have will be perfect!

 Although the “live” session of class is over, you can still catch all the conversations/posts on the private Facebook group.
 I predict there will be continued paper swapping, mail art exchanges, and a variety of different opportunities to interact with inspired class members.
 If you choose to share your stitchbookery, or just chat with other craft monkeys you’ll be able to do that there.
 Upload your photos directly to our private Facebook group, or Instagram #stitchbookeryclass

-- All of the class materials & videos are available.
+- All of the class materials & videos are available for 1 year from the moment you register.

 - You will not have to be at your computer at any particular time.